PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 3. Fill in the required variables in the `.env` file:

+#### During the creation of the .env file, add the following details:
 - `SOURCE_RPC_URL`: The URL for Source RPC (Local node/Infura/Alchemy) service.
 - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
 This should be an unused "burner" address that does not need to have any token balance.
 You can create a new burner wallet from [our tool](https://devnet-mint.powerloom.dev/burner).
 During later steps, this address will be registered against the `SLOT_ID` on the `PROTOCOL_STATE_CONTRACT` that is set in this `.env`.
-- `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the burner wallet addresss
+- `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the burner wallet address
-- `SNAPSHOT_CONFIG_REPO`: https://github.com/your-username/snapshotter-configs [Change the username to your GitHub profile to point to your forked snapshotter-configs repository.]
-- `SNAPSHOT_CONFIG_REPO_BRANCH`: Change to your own branch or use the `devnet` branch if you are getting started.
-- `SNAPSHOTTER_COMPUTE_REPO`:  https://github.com/your-username/snapshotter-computes [Change the username to your GitHub profile to point to your forked snapshotter-computes repository.]
-- `SNAPSHOTTER_COMPUTE_REPO_BRANCH`: Change to your own branch or use the `devnet` branch if you are getting started.
-- `PROST_RPC_URL`: The URL for the Powerloom Protocol Chain RPC service.
+- `SLOT_ID`: Enter your Devnet Slot ID.
+[You can find the slotID by visiting the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard), or on the [Sepolia block explorer](https://sepolia.etherscan.io/) by searching for the transaction hash of your node mint]
-- `PROTOCOL_STATE_CONTRACT`: The contract address for the protocol state.
+- `PROTOCOL_STATE_CONTRACT`: Choose the contract address for the protocol state with respect to the Epoch size.

 :::note
 Currently, there are two variations of Protocol State Contracts available.
 One where [Epoch](../../Protocol/Specifications/Epoch.md) size is set to 1 and other where epoch size is set to 10 blocks.